pankajdasbhaya005/python_revision/README.md

 ## 🚀 Next steps

 More topics will be added as I continue learning:
-- Loops
 - Functions
 - Exception handling
 - File handling